Day 21 - Lessons in Patience on GR65 : Labastide-Murat to Vers

 the local hotel patio to enjoy a refreshing beer, write postcards,

-and plan the next days lodgings.
+and plan the next day's lodgings.
 We returned to the gite for a communal dinner around 6pm, which included hot soup, pasta, Rocamadour cheese, red wine, and rhubarb crumble.
 It was again good food and good company, although the warm food on such a warm day was a bit difficult to enjoy.

-Soon after finishing our wonderful meal we set off to explore the
+Soon after finishing our wonderful meal, we set off to explore the

 region in the cooler air for half an hour.